 Cortisol is a steroid hormone that is released by the human body in response to stress and low blood sugar levels.
 In essence, the study confirmed that men’s stress levels decreased when they had their own space to retreat to.

-Psychology professor and author Sam Gosling explains that individuals having their own space to enjoy is important for human mental health.
-A personal space is where an individual can express who they are with no restrictions or external influence, and can be used to recharge from a busy lifestyle.
-While women are inclined to spend their ‘alone’ time with friends, most men need a space to themselves, according to Gosling.
+Psychology professor and author Sam Gosling explain that individuals having their own space to enjoy is important for human mental health.
+Personal space is where an individual can express who they are with no restrictions or external influence and can be used to recharge from a busy lifestyle.
+While women are inclined to spend their ‘alone’ time with friends, most men need a space for themselves, according to Gosling.
 For men, a man cave is a space that serves as an alternative to hanging out with friends.

 Why are man caves so popular today?